maadfa/url-shortener/docs/technologies.md

 ---

-## 🗃️ Amazon DynamoDB
+##  Amazon DynamoDB

 **What is it?**
-DynamoDB is Amazon’s fast and flexible **NoSQL database** service, designed for high-performance applications.
+DynamoDB is Amazon’s fast and flexible **NoSQL database** service and is designed for high-performance applications.

 **What it does in this project:**
 - Stores the mapping between short codes and long URLs.
 - When someone enters a short code, the app looks it up in DynamoDB to find the matching original URL.

 **Why it's useful:**
-- **High performance:** Quickly reads/writes data even at scale.
+- **High performance:** Quickly reads/writes data even massive amount of data and leads to high performance.
-- **Serverless:** No need to manage database servers.
+- **Serverless:** With serverless architecture,there is no need to manage database servers.This saves time and money.
 - **Highly available:** Your data is always accessible.

 ---

-## 🛠️ Serverless Framework
+## Serverless Framework

 **What is it?**
 The Serverless Framework is an open-source tool that helps you build and deploy serverless applications easily using Infrastructure as Code (IaC).